 Fidelio Orchestra Café: a noteworthy musical salon in Clerkenwell

-Last updated on March 29th, 2022Oh happy, happy me.
+Last updated on September 25th, 2024Oh happy, happy me.
 I’m sitting in a buzzy Clerkenwell outpost by the name of Fidelio Orchestra Café, listening to my first round of classical music since the L-word rocked into town and threw café owners and musicians alike into creative and financial disarray.
 So, it particularly warms the heart…

 NW Live at the Bloomsbury Festival 2020